beeteedubs-gaming/Blueprints_Gravships/README.md

 - RW - inspired by RimWorld
 - SC - inspired by Starcraft
 - SG - inspired by Stargate
-- ST; inspired by Star Trek
+- ST - inspired by Star Trek